bufbuild-ru/docs/docs/bufstream/iceberg/reference/index.md

 ### Data transformations

-::: tip NoteTransformations are only available for Protobuf encoded data.
+::: tip Transformations are only available for Protobuf encoded data.

 :::